AlexanderJohnston/SharpCrafting/README.md

 # Goals

-* Demonstrate cross-platform .NET Core services which are threaded for a multi-core computer and wrapped with logging.
+* Demonstrate cross-platform .NET Core services which are threaded for a multi-core computer and wrapped with logging and real-time analytics for Exception Handling over Application Insights.
 * Create an example of utilizing PostSharp with the Generic Host in a console app.
 * Explore the benefits of Aspect Oriented Programming by masking the boundaries solved through use of PostSharp.